flutter/website/src/docs/resources/platform-adaptations.md

 ### Double tap gesture

-On both Android and iOS, a double tap selects the word double tapped and shows the selection toolbar.
+On both Android and iOS, a double tap selects the word receiving the double tap and shows the selection toolbar.

 <div class="container">
   <div class="row">